kyegomez/swarms/docs/swarms/structs/concurrentworkflow.md

 - **Concurrent Execution**: Runs multiple agents simultaneously using Python's `asyncio` and `ThreadPoolExecutor`.
 - **Metadata Collection**: Gathers detailed metadata about each agent's execution, including start and end times, duration, and output.
 - **Customizable Output**: Allows the user to save metadata to a file or return it as a string or dictionary.
-- **Error Handling**: Catches and logs errors during agent execution, ensuring the workflow can continue.
+- **Error Handling**: Implements retry logic for improved reliability.
+- **Batch Processing**: Supports running tasks in batches and parallel execution.
+- **Asynchronous Execution**: Provides asynchronous run options for improved performance.

 ## Class Definitions